frederic-perez/AmE-dictionary/data/dictionary.md

 __jangle__ _v_ :two: (jangled, jangling) __1__ To make a noise by hitting small metal objects against each other. _Phones jangling in Senator Doe’s office._ __2__ If something jangles someone’s nerves, it makes them feel very nervous.
 __jangling__ _adj_ A discordant, harsh, or unpleasant (esp metallic) sound.
 __janitor__ _n_
-__Janus word__ _n_ :two: A Janus word is a word that is its own opposite—like “fast,” which can refer both to moving very quickly and to staying put.
+__Janus word__ _n_ :three: A Janus word is a word that is its own opposite—like “fast,” which can refer both to moving very quickly and to staying put.
 Frequently described as “words that are their own opposites,” Janus words are also known as contronyms, antagonyms , or auto-antonyms.
 A word having opposite or contradictory meanings, as _sanction_ or _cleave_.
 __Janus-faced__ _adj_ :two: /JAY-nuhs-fayst/ [:scroll: After Janus, the Roman god of doors, gates, and transitions.] __1__ Looking in two different directions. __2__ Having two contrasting aspects. __3__ Hypocritical or deceitful.
 __Japan__ _n_ :mega: /dʒəˈpæn/
 __jape__ _v_ :two::hammer: (japing)